 • At the time of application submission, the agency is registered as a 501(c)(3) with the United States Department of Treasury.

-• Please note that Fiscal Agents are not accepted, the applying agency must have its own 501(c)(3) status.
+• Please note that fiscal agents are not accepted.
+The applying agency must have its own 501(c)(3) status.

 • The agency has not received CHSP funding.

-The Bridge Program Manual is available on the City's Human Services website.
+The Bridge Program Manual is available on the City’s Human Services website.
+The CHSP Manual is available at CHSPPortal.org.

-The City of Tallahassee and Leon County invite all interested non-profit human service organizations to participate in the 2022/2023 - 2023/2024 funding cycle of the Community Human Service Partnership (CHSP) grant process.
+The City of Tallahassee and Leon County invite all interested non-profit human service organizations to participate in the 2024/2025 - 2025/2026 funding cycle of the Community Human Service Partnership (CHSP) grant process.
 To apply for funding, the organization must provide direct human services to residents of the Tallahassee/Leon County area.

 Please visit this link for more information.